hisni/CO227-Project/README.md

 # CO227-Project
 A web based application for Solid waste management.
-The application should be able to make easy communication between the general public and the buyers who buy solid waste (i: e a portal where general public and solid waste buyers interacts efficiently).
-State health inspectors should be able to monitor the waste disposal mechanism between public and the buyers.
+A portal where general public and solid waste buyers interacts efficiently.
+Through the he application general public can make easy communication with the buyers who buy solid waste.
+State health inspectors also can monitor the waste disposal mechanism between public and the buyers.